 I’m interested in the biology, ecology and conservation of invertebrates and vertebrates, especially in sensitive habitats.
 I’ve worked most extensively with life histories, taxonomy, ecology and conservation of insects and other invertebrates.
-Much of my recent research has involved studies on caves, groundwater, and their intersection with human activities.
+Much of my recent research has involved studies on bats, caves, groundwater, and their intersection with human activities.